 11. Qwirkle

-If you have ever played Dominoes and Scrabble, then Qwirkle should be pretty easy.
-It basically has the same goal as these other two games, except that it is not a word game or a number game.
+If you have played Dominoes and Scrabble, Qwirkle should be easy.
+It has the same goal as these other two games, except that it is not a word or number game.
 What you are trying to build here is a complex combination and design of blocks and figures.

-The game consists of 108 wooden blocks that are all in different colors and shapes.
-Each player uses their blocks to come up with combinations and designs.
-The more a tile touches other pieces that have the same attributes, the higher the score.
+The game consists of 108 wooden blocks in different colors and shapes.
+Each player uses their blocks to create combinations and designs.
+The more a tile touches other pieces with the same attributes, the higher the score.

-If you end up with a line that has all the colors and shapes, that is called a “Qwirkle.”
-You get a really high score and increase your chances of winning.
+If you end up with a line with all the colors and shapes, that is called a “Qwirkle.”
+You get a high score and increase your chances of winning.

-We recommend Qwirkle for elderly people who like games that are simple and easy to follow and play.
-There are no complicated instructions and the rules are quite easy to understand.
-It can accommodate up to four players, making it perfect for a mini get-together with your best of friends.
+We recommend Qwirkle for elderly people who like simple, easy-to-follow games.
+There are no complicated instructions, and the rules are quite easy to understand.
+It can accommodate up to four players, making it perfect for a mini get-together with your best friends.

 Pros